310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 {% bubble Chiaki grin %}
 I see.
 Well, I’m sure you’ll be just fine.
 You’re so full of talent that I’m almost jealous.

 I mean, if *you* won’t become an idol, who else will?
 Good luck out there!
-If you ever need help, you can always count on me.
+If you’re ever in trouble, you can always count on me.
 {% endbubble %}

 {% bubble Kaoru v2 %}